diku-dk/DiffCal/README.md

 ## Citation
 Please refer to this work using
 <p align="center">
-K. Arnavaz et al. "Differentiable Depth for Real2Sim Calibration of Soft Body Simulations", Journal of X, 20YY.
+K. Arnavaz et al. "Differentiable Depth for Real2Sim Calibration of Soft Body Simulations",In Computer Graphics Forum, 2022.
   </p>